Commonwealth Scholarships Program

 for South Australia

-The Commonwealth Scholarships Program for South Australia offers support for a minimum of 1200 undergraduate, postgraduate and vocational education and training students to undertake study, training and internships in South Australia.
+The Commonwealth Scholarships Program for South Australia offers support for up to 1200 undergraduate, postgraduate and vocational education and training students to undertake study, training and internships in South Australia.

 It aims to improve skills and employment opportunities linked to priority industries in South Australia.
 It also creates opportunities for workers in industries experiencing structural adjustment and retrenchment.

-The program delivers on the Australian Government’s 2016 election commitment to provide up to $24 million over four years for a minimum of 1200 scholarships for undergraduate, postgraduate and vocational education and training students to undertake study, training and internships in South Australia.
+The program delivers on the Australian Government’s 2016 election commitment to provide up to $24 million over four years for up to 1200 scholarships for undergraduate, postgraduate and vocational education and training students to undertake study, training and internships in South Australia.

-The Commonwealth Scholarships Program for South Australia will be administered through two rounds of applications which will open in the second half of 2017.
+The Commonwealth Scholarships Program for South Australia was administered through two rounds of applications.

 Who can apply

-Scholarships are available for students studying from Certificate III to PhD levels in an area that will lead to employment in one of three streams:
+Scholarships were available for students studying from Certificate III to PhD levels in an area that would lead to employment in one of three streams:

 - Stream 1 – defence industry (including naval shipbuilding)